There's a lot to consider. Let us help you weigh your options.

 We want you to be fully prepared – mentally and physically – for surgery.
 Part of that thorough preparation is a pre-op visit one to two weeks prior to surgery.
 You should plan on a full-day visit, although it may not take the full day.
 The surgeon will review the procedure with you and answer any last-minute questions you have.
 There are some pre-op steps for you to begin a week before surgery, and you'll learn about those, too.
 You'll also attend a group session to prepare you for your hospital visit.
 Lastly, you'll have a consultation with an anesthesiologist.

 Our care continues after your surgery.
-Staying in contact with your dietician is vital in the ultimate success of the procedure.
-You'll have a scheduled appointment with the dietician two weeks and six weeks post-op and again at the three-, six-, and 12-month marks.
+Staying in contact with your dietitian is vital in the ultimate success of the procedure.
+You'll have a scheduled appointment with the dietitian two weeks and six weeks post-op and again at the three-, six-, and 12-month marks.
 Beyond that, you may meet with a dietitian as needed.

 Want to learn more?
-Call the Duke Center for Metabolic and Weight Loss Surgery (Raleigh campus) at 919-862-2715, or email us at firstname.lastname@example.org
+Call the Duke Raleigh Metabolic and Weight Loss Center at 919-862-2715, or email us at email@example.com